-7. EXPLANATION OF PLANNED PERFORMANCE OVER THE MEDIUM-TERM PERIOD
+EXPLANATION OF PLANNED PERFORMANCE OVER THE FIVE-YEAR 6.3.
+PLANNING PERIOD

 The Entity's performance is informed by the NDP 2030, with specific alignment to the key interventions driven by Chapter 5 on Environmental Sustainability and Resilience and given effect in the MTDP 2024-2029.
 Internationally the Entity will contribute to the National efforts in responding to the Sustainable Development Goals.
 These interventions focus on sustaining ecosystems and using natural resources efficiently, building sustainable communities, being able to better respond to climate change and enhancing governance systems.
 These focus areas speak directly to the impact that the Entity has endeavoured to create, which is to enhance biodiversity conservation, ecological sustainability and climate resilience and the outcomes of enhanced ecological sustainability and an advanced biodiversity economy.
 The impact and outcomes are aligned to the PSP's four portfolios and its integration and transversal focus areas.
-The mandate of the Entity, as it had been set out in the Western Cape Nature Conservation Board Act and Nature Strategic Plan 2025-30 and the Western Cape Biodiversity Act.
+The mandate of the Entity, as it had been set out in the Western Cape Nature Conservation Board Act and Nature Conservation Ordinance, has informed the development of the Entity's impact and outcomes documented in the CapeNature Strategic Plan 2025-2030 and the Western Cape Biodiversity Act.
 The Western Cape Nature Conservation Board Act has been repealed.

 The Entity's APP in terms of output indicators, and consequently the outcomes in the strategic plan to which the output indicators link, is largely based on the MTDP and the Standardised Environmental Sector indicators.
-The Standardised Environmental indicators are formulated by the DFFE, and all sector departments and entities are required to include these indicators in the APP and report thereon annually.
+The Standardised Environmental indicators are formulated by the DFFE and all sector departments and entities are required to include these indicators in the APP and report thereon annually.
 The progress towards achieving the outcomes in the strategic plan is therefore largely based on its annual performance.
 For the strategic planning cycle to date, the Entity has achieved its output indicators.
 The Entity anticipates that it will meet the targets set out in the Strategic Plan and is largely monitored through the APP development and performance review process throughout the strategic planning cycle and the compilation of the Annual Report.